pydantic/pydantic/docs/blog/pydantic-v2.md

 The plan is to have pydantic V2 released within 3 months of full-time work (again, that'll be sooner if I can continue to work on it full-time :face_with_raised_eyebrow:).

-Before pydantic V2 can be released, we need to released pydantic V1.10 - there are lots of changes in the main branch of pydantic contributed by the community, it's only fair to provide a release including those changes, many of them will remain unchanged for V2, the rest will act as a requirement to make sure pydantic V2 includes the capabilities they implemented.
+Before pydantic V2 can be released, we need to release pydantic V1.10 - there are lots of changes in the main branch of pydantic contributed by the community, it's only fair to provide a release including those changes, many of them will remain unchanged for V2, the rest will act as a requirement to make sure pydantic V2 includes the capabilities they implemented.